-Each mL of sterile, isotonic, buffered, clear, colourless to pale yellow ophthalmic solution contains timolol maleate equivalent to timolol 2.5 mg (0.25%).
+Each mL of sterile, isotonic, buffered, clear, colourless-to-pale-yellow ophthalmic solution contains timolol maleate equivalent to 2.5 mg of timolol (0.25%).
 Nonmedicinal ingredients: benzalkonium chloride 0.01% (as a preservative), dibasic sodium phosphate, monobasic sodium phosphate, sodium hydroxide and/or hydrochloride (to adjust pH), and purified water.

-Each mL of sterile, isotonic, buffered, clear, colourless to pale yellow ophthalmic solution contains timolol maleate equivalent to timolol 5 mg (0.5%).
+Each mL of sterile, isotonic, buffered, clear, colourless-to-pale-yellow ophthalmic solution contains timolol maleate equivalent to 5 mg of timolol (0.5%).
 Nonmedicinal ingredients: benzalkonium chloride 0.01% (as a preservative), dibasic sodium phosphate, monobasic sodium phosphate, sodium hydroxide and/or hydrochloride (to adjust pH), and purified water.